niten2/slim_body_langing/README.md

-This landing page for http://slim-body-krsk.ru
+This is landing page for http://slim-body-krsk.ru

 - es6
 - webpack 2